vltabacaru/testing/ajd-ords-2020-hol/http-request/http-request.md

 The `UTL_HTTP` package makes Hypertext Transfer Protocol (HTTP) callouts from SQL and PL/SQL.
 You can use it to access data on the Internet over HTTP.

 When the package fetches data from a Web site using HTTPS, it requires Oracle Wallet Manager which can be created by either Oracle Wallet Manager or the orapki utility.
 Non-HTTPS fetches do not require an Oracle wallet.

+Estimated Lab Time: 30 minutes

 ## **Step 1:** Retrieve query results from Wikidata